CapedHero/chart-comments/README.md

     tusk dependencies:sync-dev
     tusk app:run-dev
     ```
+  + It is recommended to manage local Python version via
+    [asdf](https://asdf-vm.com/guide/getting-started.html).
+Once you have it,
+    run `asdf install python 3.9.13` to ensure that Python's venv
+    has access to the required Python version.

 + Run `tusk linters:run-all` to lint the Back End codebase.

 + Run `tusk tests:run` to run the Back End tests.

++ The Back End state (chart data, comments, etc.) is reset on the restart
+  of the Back End app.

 ## Project Requirements